dominikstrb/brrr/README.md

-Have you ever wanted to know - and celebrate - when your simulations are finally done running in R?
+Have you ever wanted to know - and celebrate - when your simulations are finally done running in Python?
 Have you ever been so proud of pulling of a tricky bit of code that you wanted Flavor Flav to yell "yeaaahhhh, boi!!" as soon as it successfully completes?
 Have you ever gotten an error message that felt like DJ Khaled yelling, "They don't wanna see us